ChainSafe/das-prototype/README.md

-# DiscV5 Testing and Simulations
+# DAS prototype

-This repo contains code for us to get familiar with the DiscV5 libraries in hopes of using it for DA.
+This repo contains various prototypes of the core DAS components - dissemination and random sampling.

 ## Usage